Sam31551/PostGrad_Multivariate_Analysis/README.md

 ***Hierarchical Clustering***

-Several Hierarchical clustering algorithms were tested on the facial data.
-'Average' linking proved to be the most suitable approach.
-This approach suggests there are 3 distinct clusters in the facial data.
+Several Hierarchical clustering algorithms were tested on the facial data. ***'Average' linking*** proved to be the most suitable approach.
+This approach suggests there are ***3 distinct clusters*** in the facial data.

 ***K-Means Clustering***

-A k-means clustering algorithm was also applied with the 'elbow plot' indicating the optimum number of clusters as 4.
+A k-means clustering algorithm was also applied with the 'elbow plot' indicating the ***optimum number of clusters as 4***.
 A k-means algorithm with k=4 is run on the data that is reduced by Principal Component Analysis.
 When these clusters were plotted against PC1 and PC2 the clusters were very discriminatory.
 The k-means clustering algorithm was preferred in this instance to the Hierarchichal approach due to its enhanced cluster separations.

 **Discriminant Analysis**